 ‘You need not utterly despair…for if all your arguments and persuasiveness fail, there is yet another remedy left, and one that is frequently found effectual, when no other method avails.
 This is prayer.
 Therefore, whatsoever you desire or want, either for others or for your own soul, “Ask, and it shall be given you.”

 Prayer meetings are: 8 am on the first Saturday of the month and 8pm the third Wednesday of each month, everyone welcome, in the church hall.
 Prayer is vital for church family life, our family conversation with the Lord guides, encourages and inspires us.

 Why is it important?
 How is it powerful?
 Who can join in?
 Everyone is welcome to join our corporate prayer times, see the calendar.

 Wherever you are in your journey and prayer life, there are resources that will help.
-Here are some links.
-At any time please contact us via the office, and someone will always be there to also help you.
+Start with the Bible, it is the best guide to prayer available.

 After Sunday Services and during communion there will be trained people who can pray with you.
 Confidential and discreet, this is a wonderful way to deal with problems big and small.